wso2/docs-is/en/docs/administer/extending-the-identity-anonymization-tool.md

 extend the tool to remove references to deleted user identities from additional modules other than relational databases or log files.

-The following topics provide detailed instructions on how you can extend the tool depending on your requirement:

 !!! tip

     Before you begin,